000deepak/farming/mistakesToAvoid.md

 - herbicide
     - used Goal within 48 hours of sowing seed it will give result till one month.
     - after that use Fusiflex for herbicide.
+    - fusiflex should be used within 30 days after planation of soyabean otherwise later it will affect flowers
 - pesticide
     - proclaim will do required work.
     - this time sprayed proclaim, zn, neem oil 1lakh ppm, citric acid and sticker.